-- i.
-Turn the power on to the heat pump. - ii.
-Turn the 4 Amp MCB on to enable the controls to operate.
+- 1. The commissioning of the heat pump should be carried out by a Kensa commissioning engineer and a heat pump commissioning certificate and report issued on completion.
+Please contact Kensa Heat Pumps to book a commissioning visit. - 2.
+Turn the power on to the heat pump. - 3.
+Turn the 6 Amp MCB on to enable the controls to operate.
 The external water pumps should be controlled via the ground pump relay within the heat pump or BMS system, however it is important that an interlock is wired into the system to avoid the compressor running when the water pumps are not operational.
 Shortly after operating this MCB, the compressor contactor should engage.
 DO NOT operate the compressor MCB until Kensa Heat Pumps has been contacted and flow has been confirmed around the system.
-Failure to do this may cause the unit to freeze and will invalidate the warranty. - iii.
+Failure to do this may cause the unit to freeze and will invalidate the warranty. - 4.
 The controller display will read the temperature of the water returning from the heating system.
-If the error Tp is displayed, then the heat pump will not run until both heating distribution and ground circuits are above 1.8 bar pressure. - iv.
-The commissioning of the heat pump should be carried out by a Kensa commissioning engineer and a heat pump commissioning certificate and checklist issued on completion.
-Please contact Kensa Heat Pumps to book a commissioning visit.
+If the error Tp is displayed, then the heat pump will not run until both heating distribution and ground circuits are above 1.8 bar pressure.